Sunshine Therapy: Essential Things to Do in Dominican Republic in January While America Shivers

 Zip Through Rainforests With Perfect Weather

-January delivers the Goldilocks conditions for rainforest adventures—not too wet, not too hot, just right with temperatures hovering around 75-80°F at higher elevations.
+January delivers the Goldilocks conditions for rainforest adventures—not too wet, not too hot, just right with temperatures hovering around 75-80°F at higher elevations, particularly when you understand the weather in Jarabacoa in January for optimal adventure planning.
 The Dominican Republic’s interior mountains offer zipline courses that send visitors flying through the canopy with views that drone photographers would kill for.
 Jarabacoa and Samaná feature the most extensive systems, with prices ranging from $50-85 depending on the package and how much screaming you plan to do.

 For those who prefer keeping feet closer to ground, guided hikes to El Limón waterfall reward travelers with 170-foot cascades that make Niagara look like a leaky faucet (in intimacy if not in scale).
 These excursions run $25-40 including local guides and sometimes horseback riding for the steep sections.
 The trails typically take 2-3 hours round-trip and fall into the moderate difficulty range—challenging enough to feel accomplished but not so difficult that you question your life choices halfway through.